Axheladini/Link-Monitoring/README.md

 <b><i>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;python index.py</i></b>
 <br>
 <p></p>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<i>If Python is installed correctly the tool will start to monitor and controll all important links from the dataset.
-At the end an detailed HTML report will show up.</i>
+At the end the detailed HTML report will show up.</i>

 ## Importing your important links ( the dataset )